File Sharing

 Human-readable name of the file.
 This usually matches the uploaded filename and is used in search.

-Length of a video clip (for example, 00:01:32).
+Length of a video clip, such as 00:01:32.
 Not shown for still images.

 The current version number of the file.
 Use the version history control to view or switch between older versions.